 Let's say you're selling gym accessories online and want to add a protein shaker to your product catalogue.
 You could pull out a pen and a pad and start designing one from scratch, but you're a small startup and want to keep costs down.
 You're not trying to reinvent the wheel with this protein shaker, so investing in designing and prototyping really doesn't make sense.

-A quick peruse on a B2B marketplace like Alibaba and you’ll find a manufacturer selling just what you need.
+A quick search on a B2B marketplace like Alibaba and you'll find a manufacturer selling just what you need.

-Order some of these stylish gym companions and you’re ready to go, with minimal investment.
-It’s so easy you could start doing it today.
-Heck, send us an email and we’ll help you do it!
+Order some of these stylish gym companions and you're ready to go, with minimal investment.
+It's so easy you could start doing it today.
+Drop us an email and we'll help you do it!

 Origin of the term 'White label'

 The term white label comes from a term given to promotional records sent to radio stations.
 A band would have a record release coming up and want their tunes spun on the radio.
-So, the label would fire out promotional copies of albums or singles with a basic white album sleeve (presumably to keep costs down).
+So, the label would fire out promotional copies of albums or singles with a basic white album sleeve.
 True story (maybe).
-No source for this, but it’s a cool story.

-A lot of the confusion around white-label and private-label products stems from the overlap between the 2.
+A lot of the confusion around white-label and private-label products stems from the overlap between the two.

-Returning to our protein shaker for a second, you’ll notice that you have the option of a customised logo and custom packaging.
-You can often customise white label products in small ways, but as a general rule you’re buying a generic product as advertised.
-If you want the shaker to have a different size or shape for example, then the manufacturer will need to create molds and change their manufacturing process.
-This pushes up the cost of manufacturing (often significantly), undermining the biggest advantage of white label products (their low cost).
+Returning to our protein shaker for a second, you'll notice that you often have the option of a customised logo and custom packaging.
+You can often customise white label products in small ways, but as a general rule you're buying a generic product as advertised.
+If you want the shaker to have a different size or shape for example, then the manufacturer will need to create moulds and change their manufacturing process.
+This pushes up the cost of manufacturing (often significantly), undermining the biggest advantage of white label products.

 So where is the overlap?

-If you start making significant changes to a white label product, you’re heading in the direction of private labeling.
+If you start making significant changes to a white label product, you're heading in the direction of private labelling.

 This grey area actually represents a very interesting sourcing hack in itself.